genuineinsaan/Machine-Learning-Projects/README.md

 * Achieved an accuracy of 79.89%.
 * Implemented missing value handling, feature encoding, model evaluation, and Flask deployment.
 * Developed a web application for real-time passenger survival prediction.

+### Project 04: Customer Churn Prediction

+* Built a classification-based Machine Learning application using Logistic Regression.
+* Achieved an accuracy of 81.69%.
+* Processed and encoded telecom customer data for churn analysis.
+* Evaluated performance using Confusion Matrix and Classification Report.
+* Developed a Flask web application for real-time customer churn prediction.

 ---